Alexhuszagh/rust-lexical/README.md

 **Conclusion**

 In practice, this means for a 750 digit input string with a value near 5e-324, theoretically, algorithm M would perform ~250 times as many division/multiplication operations as bigcomp; for a 15,000 digit input string, nearly 100,000 times as many operations.
-In the worst scenario, for a 1MB string, on x86-64 hardware with a 2.2GHZ processor, using a correct float parser based off algorithm M could take nearly 6 minutes of computation time.
+In the worst scenario, for a 1MB string, on x86-64 hardware with a 2.20 GHz CPU, using a correct float parser based off algorithm M could take nearly 6 minutes of computation time, while only 50 μs with bigcomp.
 Luckily, Rust does not implement a correct parser, avoiding denial-of-service attacks based off float parsing, however, it does so at the expense of correctness.
 Bigcomp both is more correct and more performant in all non-trivial cases, and the optimizations for trivial cases make lexical competitive with other float parsers for any input string.

+# Roadmap

+Ideally, Lexical's float-parsing algorithm or approach would be incorporated into libcore.
+Although Lexical greatly improves on Rust's float-parsing algorithm, in its current state it's insufficient to be included in the standard library, including numerous "anti-features":

+1. It supports non-decimal radices for float parsing, leading to significant binary bloat and increased code branching, for almost non-existent use-cases.
+2. It inlines aggressively, producing significant binary bloat.
+3. It makes extensive use of unsafe Rust, potentially hiding serious memory errors or other bugs.
+4. It contains dead code for efficient higher-order arbitrary-precision integer algorithms, in case rare use-cases require the use of more complex algorithms.

+I would love to contribute lexical back to the Rust community, however, some significant modifications would be needed.
+If there's a desire by the Rust team to incorporate lexical's float-parsing algorithm into libcore, I would glad re-write lexical, supporting only decimal strings and minimizing the use of unsafe code.

 # License